Summers-Company/Obsidian-Research-Vault-Template/brain-matter/01 - Knowledge/Obsidian.md

   - subject
 ---
 > [!success]
 >  🥳 Yay, you installed Obsidian.
-For a nice exteranal guide, look at the [obsidian documentation](https://help.obsidian.md/Obsidian/Index)
+For a nice external guide, look at the [obsidian documentation](https://help.obsidian.md/Obsidian/Index)

 Welcome to this Vault, your dedicated space for leveraging [[Obsidian]] as a powerful second brain to aid your academic research.
-This vault is designed to demonstrate the effective use of Obsidian and [[Git]]/[[GitHub]] in academia (*Git and GitHub **are in fact different** learn more at [[Git vs. Github]]*).
+This vault is designed to demonstrate the effective use of Obsidian, [[OpenAI|AI]] and [[Git]]/[[GitHub]] in academia (*Git and GitHub **are in fact different** learn more at [[Git vs. Github]]*).
 We've integrated essential plugins and custom templates that will assist you in getting the most out of your research.

 Continue reading to discover the benefits and functionalities of [[Obsidian]].
 # Philosophy